CDT programme structure

 "Having a cohort is fantastic especially because we're all working on different aspects of the same subject area while at the same time coming from similar, namely quantitative, but slightly different backgrounds.
 The diversity in PhD-subjects is just interesting and can inspire one's own research.
 Feeding on the wealth in background knowledge and skills together we can progress faster."
 Carl Lubba - Cohort 2 student

-Students focus on intensive research work under the guidance of a supervisory team, who will bring specific complementary technical and neuroscience expertise to the project.
-In addition, student cohorts will regularly meet for ongoing transferrable skills courses and research symposia.
+Students in the PhD phase of the CDT programme focus on intensive research work under the guidance of a supervisory team, who bring specific complementary technical and neuroscience expertise to the project.
+In addition, student cohorts regularly meet for ongoing transferrable skills courses and research symposia.
 During the course of their PhD, students typically spend a 3 month internship in industry or an international academic research institution.

 Addtional training elements